 Jon then landed a starring role in the police drama The Division from 2002 to 2004, playing Inspector Nate Basso.
 He continued to find success on television, landing recurring roles in shows such as What About Brian and The Unit (both from 2006 to 2007).
-Since 2007, he's starred in the award-winning AMC series Mad Men.
+From 2007 to 2015, he starred on the award-winning AMC series Mad Men.

 Jon has been nominated three times for an Emmy Award as Outstanding Lead Actor in a Drama Series for his work on the show, which explores the changing social mores of a Madison Avenue ad agency in the 1960s.
 For his portrayal of the duplicitous agency partner Don Draper, Jon also garnered a Golden Globe Award, two additional Golden Globe nominations, and three Screen Actors Guild (SAG) Award nominations, all for Best Actor in a Drama Series.
 In addition, he shared in two SAG Awards with the ensemble cast of Mad Men.

 In 2008, Jon returned to the big screen playing Michael Granier in The Day the Earth Stood Still.
 He was heard in the animated hit Shrek Forever After (2010) and co-starred with James Franco and Mary-Louise Parker in the independent feature Howl, which premiered at the 2010 Sundance Film Festival.
 He also played a starring role in Ben Affleck's critically-acclaimed film The Town, which screened at the Toronto International Film Festival.